petergoldstein/dalli/README.md

 **failover**: Boolean, if true Dalli will failover to another server if the main server for a key is down.
 Default is true.

 **threadsafe**: Boolean.
 If true Dalli ensures that only one thread is using a socket at a given time.
 Default is true.
 Set to false at your own peril.
+It will be ignored and set to false if `pool_size` option is specified.

+**pool_size**: Integer.
+Number of Dalli clients in a pool that can be used in multithreaded servers (check **Multithreading and Rails** above).
+Default is 5.

 **serializer**: The serializer to use for objects being stored (ex.
 JSON).
 Default is Marshal.